joseeden/joeden/docs/005-Cybersecurity/004-Cryptography/012-Hashing.md

 - Ensures the code hasn't been modified since it was signed.
 - Protects users from malicious software and unauthorized code changes.

-**How It Works**:
+How It Works:

 - A software developer uses a private key to create a digital signature for their code.
 - The digital signature is attached to the code, forming a certificate.
 - A user or system uses the public key to verify the signature.
 - The public key confirms the software's source and that it hasn't been tampered with.

-**Use Cases**:
+Use Cases:

 - Software distribution, ensuring safe installation of programs and updates.
 - Application stores, confirming that apps meet security standards.
 - Operating systems, allowing signed drivers and system software.

-**Common Tools**:
+Common Tools:

 - **Certificate Authorities (CAs)**: Organizations that issue digital certificates to verify the identity of the signer.
 - **Code Signing Certificates**: Certificates issued to developers for signing their code.

-**Challenges**:
+Challenges:

 - **Certificate Management**: Properly handling and securing code signing certificates.
 - **Revocation**: Handling compromised or invalid certificates.
 - **Cost**: Obtaining code signing certificates from reputable CAs can be expensive.

 ## Hash Functions

 Hash functions convert input data into a fixed-size hash value.
-Below are some of the common algorithms used for hashing.
+A cryptographic hash function should have the following characteristic:

+- unique
+- deterministic
+- useful
+- tamper-evident
+- non-reversible

 ### MD5

-An older hash function, MD5 is now considered insecure due to known collisions.
+Message Digest 5 (MD5) is an older hash function, MD5 is now considered insecure due to known collisions.

 - Creates a 128-bit hash value unique to the input file.
 - 128-bits long means it can only create limited values, which can lead to collisions.